ohh2ahh/AppAvailability/README.md

 There is no need to reference the JavaScript in your `index.html`.

+You can find a PhoneGap Build project which demonstrates AppAvailability in the repository [ohh2ahh/AppAvailability-Demo-PhoneGap-Build](https://github.com/ohh2ahh/AppAvailability-Demo-PhoneGap-Build).

 ## 3. Usage

 :exclamation: The code changed in version 0.3.0 and supports now success and error callbacks!
 But you can still use the old approach, which is [described below](https://github.com/ohh2ahh/AppAvailability#old-approach--030).